Research guide to applied gerontology resources

 Journal articles and book chapters can be scanned onto a USB stick on site free of charge.
-It is also possible to order and pay for a scan (form in German only) of the pages that you require, which you will then receive as a PDF file by e-mail.
-You can also place the order directly from the title record in ZHAW swisscovery.
+It is also possible to order and pay for a scan of the pages that you require, which you will then receive as a PDF file by e-mail.
+You can place the order directly from the title record in ZHAW swisscovery.

 The special collections in the Applied Gerontology collection cover a wide range of age-related topics and include activation resources, fiction, specialised media, films, music and journals.
 The media can be used in a variety of ways.